River Rise Preserve State Park

 Welcome to River Rise Preserve State Park

-The Santa Fe River goes underground in O'Leno State Park and reemerges over three miles away in River Rise Preserve State Park as a circular pool before resuming its journey to the Suwannee River.
+The Santa Fe River goes underground in O'Leno State Park and reemerges 3 miles away in River Rise Preserve State Park as a circular pool before resuming its journey to the Suwannee River.

 Surrounded by quiet woods and huge trees, anglers can spend a relaxing afternoon fishing on the river.
 Hiking and wildlife viewing are also favorite pastimes for park visitors.

-Equestrians, hikers and "fat-tire" cyclists can explore over 35 miles of trails.
-Equestrians can end the day camping overnight with their horses at the park's primitive equestrian camp consisting of primitive campsites, a bathhouse, and a 20-stall horse barn available on a first-come-first-served basis.
+Equestrians, hikers and fat-tire cyclists can explore over 35 miles of trails.
+Equestrians can end the day camping overnight at the park's primitive equestrian camp consisting of primitive campsites, a bathhouse, and a 20-stall horse barn available on a first-come, first-served basis.

 Plan Your Visit